 Unfortunately, no matter the approach, diagnosing sinusitis can be difficult for doctors.
 This complication stems from the fact that not all sinus infections result from bacteria.
 Some sinus infections are the consequence of fungi or viruses.
 Other times, a sinus problem can be the product of nasal polyps, a deviated septum, allergies, or other medical conditions unrelated to bacterial intrusion.
 If he or she is unable to distinguish between bacterial, viral, and other causes, a doctor may end up misdiagnosing the ailment.
 When this misdiagnosis combines with patient expectations, doctors could end up prescribing medications that offer no benefits for the patient’s condition.
 Moreover, these improperly prescribed medications could worsen the patient’s situation.

-At South Florida Sinus and Allergy Center, you can expect Dr. Lee Mandel and his staff to ask you critical questions about your symptoms and medical history, including how often you experience sinus-related illnesses and any past treatments doctors recommended.
+At Florida Sinus & Snoring Specialists, you can expect Dr. Lee Mandel and his staff to ask you critical questions about your symptoms and medical history, including how often you experience sinus-related illnesses and any past treatments doctors recommended.
 From there, our providers will take a look inside your nose using a nasal endoscope.
 If your symptoms are related to the sinuses in any way, an ultra-low dose CT scan will be performed, as these screenings can provide details about why your sinuses might be bothering you.
 Dr. Mandel might also inquire about allergies, as they can sometimes be a root cause.
 Another possible cause of sinusitis is a fungal infection, meaning you may need to provide nasal culture samples.

 Balloon sinuplasty is a relatively recent innovation in sinus infection treatment.
 It is done by inserting a balloon catheter into your nasal cavity and inflating it, which opens congested sinuses, helping mucus and other fluid to drain out.
 Afterward, you will receive a saline flush to remove any remaining liquids.
 Then, the physician removes the catheter, completing this minimally invasive procedure.
 One of the best features of this form of sinus treatment is that it only requires 15 minutes, and patients can resume their daily routines in as little as a day.